International divorce advice

 Domicile is a legal concept used to link an individual with a particular legal system.
 It takes into account where you were born as well as where you are living now and your intentions for the future.
 Our lawyers will be able to advise you, whether you are eligible for a divorce through the English Courts and in straight-forward situations may be able to do this during a half hour telephone appointment.

 Fixed fee expat divorce

-Woolley & Co offer a special fixed fee divorce service for an expat divorce in the situations described above.
+Woolley & Co offer a special fixed price divorce service for an expat divorce in the situations described above.
 In cases of uncontested divorce, we can handle your divorce from start to finish, preparing all the necessary paperwork, filing papers at the court and considering all issues of jurisdiction (i.e. which country’s laws apply).

 Deciding where to divorce

 As it can be beneficial to use the English legal system to process your divorce you should always take advice on whether you are eligible to divorce under English law.
 If your circumstances are at all complicated, for example you married abroad, either party is not a UK citizen or, you live or are domiciled in different countries then there are complicated rules which apply some of those due to European legislation and so your circumstances may need to be explored in much more detail.
 Our detailed case assessment is appropriate in these circumstances to ensure you receive the best possible advice.